OfficeDev/Office-Add-in-samples/Samples/auth/Office-Add-in-ASPNET-SSO/README.md

 ---
 # Office Add-in that that supports Single Sign-on to Office, the Add-in, and Microsoft Graph

-The `getAccessToken` API in Office.js enables users who are signed into Office to get access to an AAD-protected add-in and to Microsoft Graph without needing to sign-in again.
+This sample implements an Office Add-in that uses the `getAccessToken` API in Office.js to give the add-in access to Microsoft Graph data.
 This sample is built on ASP.NET and Microsoft Identity Library (MSAL) .NET.

 There are two versions of the sample in this repo, one of which has its own README file: